LastDance500/Bench_Construct/README.md

 2. Check the source data.

     We provide one data example (Health & Medicine) in ./data folder.
-For the all ontologies are too large for github repo, we put them in the drive for everyone to download:
+For the all ontologies are too large for github repo, we put them in the drive for everyone to download: https://drive.google.com/drive/folders/1jpvdZ9uH9ZOXhrDiJdFI9wjvJM1DGwmj?usp=sharing

 3. Place the data
-    if you download the srouce, put them into the ./data folder.
+    if you download the source data, put them into the ./data folder.

 4. Run the scripts in Processing